coreboot/coreboot/Documentation/gfx/libgfxinit.md

     select GFX_GMA_ANALOG_I2C_HDMI_C	# or
     select GFX_GMA_ANALOG_I2C_HDMI_D

-Beside Kconfig options, *libgfxinit* needs to know which ports are implemented on a board and should be probed for displays.
+*libgfxinit* needs to know which ports are implemented on a board and should be probed for displays.
+There are two mechanisms to constrain the list of ports to probe, 1. port presence straps on the mainboard, and 2. a list of ports provided by *coreboot* (see below).

+Presence straps are configured via the state of certains pins of the chipset at reset time.
+They are documented in the chipset's datasheets.
+By default, *libgfxinit* honors these straps for safety.
+However, some boards don't implement the straps correctly.
+If ports are not strapped as implemented by error, one can select an option to ignore the straps:

+    select GFX_GMA_IGNORE_PRESENCE_STRAPS

+In the opposite case, that ports are strapped as implemented, but are actually unconnected, one has to make sure that the list of ports in *coreboot* omits them.

 The mapping between the physical ports and these entries depends on the hardware implementation and can be recovered by testing or studying the output of `intelvbttool` or `intel_vbt_decode`.
 Each board has to implement the package `GMA.Mainboard` with a list:

     ports : HW.GFX.GMA.Display_Probing.Port_List;